 Bouncy pork patty triplets (S$nine)are resilient with a touch of saltfish and a whiff of Chinese wine.

-The Hakka yam abacus with sea cucumber (S$18) should take a few notes from it, though – the yam “seeds” do not pretty hit that chewy sweet spot, and an indistinct powderiness afflicts a number of them.
+The Hakka yam abacus with sea cucumber (S$18) should take a few notes from it, though – the yam “seeds” do not pretty hit that chewy sweet spot, and an indistinct powderiness afflicts many of them.
 The aromatic stir-fried nest of thriller bits makes up for the shortfall with wok-hei and pepper-infused shredded seafood bits, too-hard dried shrimp, and lovely bits of sea cucumber that would be flawed for a jellied red meat stomach.

 WHAT OUR RATINGS MEAN